stankur/shapeshifter/memory-bank/activeContext.md

 - Leveraging Svelte 5's reactivity system for direct mutations
 - Maintaining existing callback patterns for actions
 - Following a consistent pattern for component props (paths instead of nodes)
+- Implementing atomic updates for properties that affect component keying